 As a member of the Boston Architectural College, Board of Directors, and co-founder of the Boston Architectural College’s Interior Design Program, Mr. Young held the position as an architect on the Boston Public Facilities Design Review Committee.
 He helped establish the City of Boston, Neighborhood Facade Rehabilitation Program, and lead the team designing the San Francisco Recreation and Parks Strategic Master Plan for its 263 public parks.

 While a senior faculty member at the Boston Architectural College, Mr. Young taught core design studios and courses in technology.
 He was selected as a faculty member for Harvard University’s Career Discovery Program.
 He has been a visiting critic at the Harvard Graduate School of Design, the Massachusetts Institute of Technology, The California College of Arts and Crafts and the University of California at Berkeley.

-Ileana Dominguez has been part of Young & de la Sota Architects since 2001.
-She has been involved in design and construction administration of custom homes, residential projects, master plans and interiors all over Puerto Rico and the BVI.
+Architect Ileana Dominguez has been with Young & de la Sota Architects since 2001.
+She has been involved in the design and construction administration of custom homes, residential projects, master plans and interiors all over Puerto Rico and the BVI.

 After graduating from the University of Puerto Rico, Arch.
 Dominguez was involved in the design team for the Master Plan of the Caguas Arts District and Government Center and the UPRRP Sports Complex Master Plan.

 Her Master Degree work at the University of Florida focused on Urban Community Spaces extending outside of the Tren Urbano Stations through San Juan.
 She was a winner of the Hillel Foundation’s UF Sukkah competition, and a finalist for the FLAD Scholarship for the 2000 ACSA U.S. Embassy for the New Millennium Competition and participated on the research team for the Historic St. Augustine Preservation Board, in Florida.